Privia Health Group Inc. (PRVA) Beta Value: Understanding the Market Risk

 PRVA) stock’s latest price update

-Privia Health Group Inc. (NASDAQ: PRVA)’s stock price has plunge by 5.89relation to previous closing price of 25.96.
-Nevertheless, the company has seen a 10.18% surge in its stock price over the last five trading sessions.
+Privia Health Group Inc. (NASDAQ: PRVA)’s stock price has plunge by -1.95relation to previous closing price of 26.11.
+Nevertheless, the company has seen a 3.31% surge in its stock price over the last five trading sessions.

 PRVA’s Market Performance

-PRVA’s stock has risen by 10.18% in the past week, with a monthly rise of 12.30% and a quarterly rise of 0.07%.
-The volatility ratio for the week is 5.01% while the volatility levels for the last 30 days are 4.34% for Privia Health Group Inc. The simple moving average for the last 20 days is 6.42% for PRVA stock, with a simple moving average of -0.92% for the last 200 days.
+PRVA’s stock has risen by 3.31% in the past week, with a monthly rise of 5.05% and a quarterly drop of -7.28%.
+The volatility ratio for the week is 5.19% while the volatility levels for the last 30 days are 4.41% for Privia Health Group Inc. The simple moving average for the last 20 days is -2.09% for PRVA stock, with a simple moving average of -6.99% for the last 200 days.

 Analysts’ Opinion of PRVA